prince-loui/prince-loui/README.md

 - 📫 How to reach me **prince.alain.loui@gmail.com**
 - let's talk on Skype
-- ⚡ Fun fact **I drive a car and share my skills and knowledge to my team**
+- ⚡ Fun fact **I drive a car and share with learning new knowledge and skills with my team**

 <h3 align="left">Connect with me:</h3>
 prince.alain.loui@gmail.com